iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 The only person responsible for making sure you can get the firewood you need is — you guessed it — you.

+##### What If You're Stuck With No Firewood?

+What if you get hit with a delay in delivery and snow is moving in?
+Well, here, Treehuggers may be a godsend.

+On Saturday mornings, they usually offer self-service pickup until noon.
+It's first-come, first-served, and there are usually a line of cars waiting their turn.

+You can take a maximum of one cord.
+Most people simply fill up the back of their car or pickup truck, and owner Donna will eyeball it when you're done to price it.

 #### Source Kindling

 You'll also need make a plan to get kindling - and an adequate amount of it.